Suguru Geto: Critical response

 Critical response to Geto has been favorable.
 Cezary Jan Strusiewicz, in his review of the prequel movie for Polygon, said he was an entertaining villain with a "larger than life personality".
 Geto was compared by several critics with Marvel Comics villain Magneto due to their desire for supernaturals to rule.
 IGN reviewer Jemima Sebastian compared him with Gellert Grindelwald from the Harry Potter series, drawing parallels between their questionably immoral beliefs in improving mankind versus the main protagonists.
 She cites Geto's speech in the movie where he states he does not care about non-sorcerers while detailing his plans for his utopia.
 In his review for the Fandom Post, Kestrel Swift enjoyed Geto's story in the movie and was anticipating a continued look into Gojo's friendship with him, but found Geto as a villain to be not as striking as other series.
 Manga News also wanted a continued look into Gojo and Geto's friendship.
 The Fandom Post writer Daniel Feathers, in his review of the English dub, thought Lex Lang's voice acting was the best in the movie.

-Lauren Tidmarsh, writing for Comic Book Resources, considered Geto and Itadori as deconstructions of the hero archetype, comparing their similar reasons why they became sorcerers which was to protect others.
-However, both characters, she said, had different reactions to their failures, which led them to take different paths, with Itadori's friendship with Megumi Fushiguro giving him a more positive road in contrast to Geto's relative isolation.
+Lauren Tidmarsh, writing for Comic Book Resources, considered Geto and Yuji Itadori as deconstructions of the hero archetype, comparing their similar reasons why they became sorcerers which was to protect others.
+However, both characters, she said, had different reactions to their failures, which led them to take different paths, with Yuji's friendship with Megumi Fushiguro giving him a more positive road in contrast to Geto's relative isolation.
 Following the anime adaptation of the flashbacks to Geto and Gojo's youth, Polygon's Ana Diaz noticed there were several fans who made dōjinshi stories with them which went viral.
 Both James Beckett from Anime News Network and Why Though's Charles Hartford praised the handling of their relationship and the portrayal of Geto's fall into madness.

 In the climax of the Jujutsu Kaisen 0 movie, after losing to Okkotsu and escaping, Gojo appears and kills Geto.
 This scene confused some viewers of the movie as Geto still appears in the television series set a year after the movie.
-Suguru Geto's survival is not explained in the anime and the writers claimed that fans have to read the manga as it explains it.
-After the reveal of Kenjaku, Lauren Tidmarsh believed there was a chance Geto has retained his memories as his arm attacks his own possessed body after meeting Gojo.
+As explained in the second season of Jujutsu Kaisen, Geto's dead body was possessed by a sorcerer named Kenjaku.
+Geto is (to a limited extent) still alive, as his arm attacks his own possessed body during a meeting with Gojo.
 Real Sound writer Īchi Narimare praised the complex story involving Geto and Gojo, including the plot twist of Kenjaku controlling his corpse.
 Manga News had a mixed response to the twist: one writer thought it ruined Geto's character due to his backstory now being overshadowed by Kenjaku, while another writer felt it was effective as now Gojo, one of the strongest characters in the story, could possibly be defeated by this new Geto.